DianaAloo/A-Movie-Recommendation-engine-system/README.md

+This notebook demonstrates the end-to-end process of building a recommendation system and can serve as a foundation for further enhancements in personalized movie recommendations.

 ##  Lessons Learned
+- Collaborative filtering effectively identifies user preferences based on historical ratings.
+- The SVD model can generalize well to recommend movies even for users with limited rating history.
 - How to work with real-world datasets (MovieLens).
 - Implementing both **content-based and collaborative filtering**.
 - Building a **hybrid model** for improved accuracy.